 Miranda Bayliss and Maggie Phelps, Legal Information Officers at the London office of the AAC, have prepared the text of the decisions for publication in this volume.
-They have relied substantially on the work done by the AAC Registrars, by the Publications team in DMA Customer Support Services of the Department for Work and Pensions under Maxine Taylor and by the team under Moya Stewart in the DMS Unit of the Department for Social Development.
+They are grateful for help received from the AAC Registrars.

 APPENDIX 1 GUIDELINES FOR REPORTING